fjukstad/d3-presentation/cheat-sheet.md

 circle.exit().remove()
 ```

-# 3
+# 4

-Putting it all togheter
+Putting it all together

 ```javascript